kubernetes/enhancements/keps/sig-node/6061-oci-artifact-security-profiles/README.md

    the OCI reference and resolved credentials.
 This happens before preparing DRA resources, so a pull failure does not require cleaning up already-prepared resources.
-The CRI runtime pulls the artifact (if not cached), validates its media type and content, and returns the resolved digest.
+The CRI runtime pulls the artifact (if not cached) and validates its media type, content format, size, and layer count.
+No profile-vs-baseline comparison happens at pull time; the merge occurs later at apply time (see
+   [Profile Merging](#profile-merging)).
+The runtime returns the resolved digest.
 The kubelet records the resolved digest in the container status and pins it for the pod's lifetime.
 3. **Prepare resources**: After all profile pulls succeed, the kubelet proceeds with DRA resource preparation and other pod setup.
 4. **Pass to CRI**: The kubelet constructs the `SecurityProfile` message with `profile_type = OCI` and `oci_ref` set to the pinned digest.
-For `RunPodSandbox`, the sandbox-level profile digest is included.
-For `CreateContainer`, the container-level profile digest is included.
+If the pod spec includes a `baseProfile`, the kubelet populates the `SecurityProfile.base_profile` field with the corresponding type and localhost reference.
+For `RunPodSandbox`, the sandbox-level profile digest and base profile are included.
+For `CreateContainer`, the container-level profile digest and base profile are included.
-5. **CRI runtime applies the cached profile**: The runtime looks up the cached profile by digest and applies it.
+5. **CRI runtime merges and applies the profile**: The runtime looks up the cached OCI profile by digest, loads the base profile (from `base_profile` if specified, or its configured default baseline), and merges all inputs via intersection (see
+   [Profile Merging](#profile-merging)).
+The effective profile permits an operation only if all input profiles permit it.
+The runtime applies the merged profile to the container.
 No pull occurs at this stage.
 6. **Container restarts**: On kubelet directed container restarts, the kubelet calls `PullSecurityProfileArtifact` again with the pinned digest (not the original tag).
 The runtime returns quickly from cache in the common case.